Applications for the MailOnline Graduate scheme are now open for 2020 – if you’re thinking of applying, you’ve come to the right place.

 One student from the scheme told us: “I think the biggest day to day challenge was working both days of the weekend for a solid two years.
 Although it was part and parcel of the job, it made life very difficult in terms of seeing family, friends and having a life outside of the office”.

-However, it is worth adding here that the MailOnline have made changes to the shift patterns on scheme recently, with an insider telling Journo Resources shifts are now a week of day shifts followed by a week of nights – and you will get some weekend days off.
+However, it is worth adding here that the MailOnline have made changes to the shift patterns on scheme recently, with an insider telling Journo Resources shifts are now a week of day shifts followed by a week of nights – and that trainees are no longer required to work both days of a weekend.

 As a young reporter, it’s true you won’t be getting the nine to five shifts we all dream of, so it’s worth going in with your eyes open.
 But that’s not to say the scheme isn’t worth it for the contacts you build, the training, and future opportunities.